All Episodes

 That is just ridiculous.

-Uh passengers are actually stealing toilet paper and hand sanitizer off the planes.
+Passengers are actually stealing toilet paper and hand sanitizer off the planes.

-I don't care what the toilet paper thing is.
+I don't care about the toilet paper.

 Very unsafe time.